TabularEditor/TabularEditorDocs/te3/powerbi-xmla.md

 ## Workflow

 The Power BI XMLA endpoint essentially exposes an instance of Analysis Services that Tabular Editor can connect to.
 As such, you can treat the Power BI workspace as the Analysis Services **server** with each Power BI dataset in the workspace corresponding to an Analysis Services **database**.
 All of Tabular Editor's modeling and management features are available when connecting to the XMLA endpoint.
-If you decide to use Tabular Editor to build and maintain your Power BI datasets, you should also consider some kind of version control software for your model metadata.
+If you decide to use Tabular Editor to build and maintain your Power BI datasets, you should also consider some kind of version control system for your model metadata.

 The workflow is then: